School Choice Information

 • ESA students begin attending participating private schools in the fall of 2026.

-• Private schools to be paid quarterly for ESA students
+• Private schools to be paid quarterly for ESA students.

 • All participating private schools must be accredited.